-The Metropolitan Transportation Authority’s (MTA) Small Business Development Program (SBDP), through the MTA Small Business Mentoring Program (SBMP) and the Small Business Federal Program (SBFP), has created a new model for engaging and growing NYS certified Minority and Women Business Enterprises (MWBEs), certified Disadvantaged Business Enterprises (DBEs) and Service-Disabled Veteran-Owned Businesses (SDVOBs).
+The Metropolitan Transportation Authority’s (MTA) Small Business Development Program (SBDP), through the MTA Small Business Mentoring Program (SBMP) and the Small Business Federal Program (SBFP), has created a new model for engaging and growing New York State-certified Minority and Women Business Enterprises (MWBEs), certified Disadvantaged Business Enterprises (DBEs) and Service-Disabled Veteran-Owned Businesses (SDVOBs).

 The MTA is committed to equal opportunity and diversity inclusion.
-Through our Small Business Development Program, the goal is to develop and grow emerging contractors through classroom and on-the-job training and technical assistance in prime contracts with MTA Agencies, thereby creating a larger pool of diverse qualified contractors who can compete for and complete MTA construction projects safely, timely and within budget.
+Through our Small Business Development Program, the goal is to develop and grow emerging contractors through classroom and on-the-job training, and technical assistance in prime contracts with MTA Agencies.
+This helps create a larger pool of diverse, qualified contractors who can compete for and complete MTA construction projects safely, on time, and within budget.

-The Mentoring and Federal Programs are designed for small businesses, from emerging to more experienced contractors, providing access to prime construction bidding opportunities up to $3 million and increased business opportunities through professional development training, technical assistance and access to capital and bonding.
+The Mentoring and Federal Programs are designed for small businesses, including both emerging and more experienced contractors.
+These programs provide access to prime construction bidding opportunities up to $3 million and increased business opportunities through professional development training, technical assistance, and access to capital and bonding.

-Since inception, 443 contracts, totaling over $467 million, have been awarded to small businesses within the Mentoring and Federal Programs.
+Since inception, 471 contracts totaling over $502 million have been awarded to small businesses within the Mentoring and Federal Programs.

 The Small Business Mentoring Program, Tier 1 and Tier 2, are state and locally funded MTA projects.
 Upon successful completion of the four-year Tier 1 program, contractors are then eligible to apply simultaneously for Tier 2, a four-year program, and the Federal program, a three-year, federally funded program.